bramcal/Q-VAT/README.md

 # **Q-VAT**

-The Q-VAT Imagej macro loops autmotically over the provided tiles and uses a succession of ImageJ commands to calculate morpholigcal read-outs that characterize the vascular network within each tile.
+The Q-VAT Imagej macro loops automaticaaly over the provided tiles for each sample and uses a succession of ImageJ commands to calculate morpholigcal read-outs that characterize the vascular network within each tile.

  performs quantification of the vasculature based on the provided vascular mask and tissue mask.